-In my search to find a comprehensive guide for maximizing power efficiency for Bluetooth low energy devices, I found multiple guides from different vendors.
+In my search for a comprehensive guide for optimizing Bluetooth Low Energy power consumption, I found multiple guides from different vendors.
 These guides were great, but were more focused on specific chips and modules from the vendors.

 Many new electronic products – whether consumer, medical, industrial…etc – are moving towards being powered by batteries.
 Some of the reasons behind this: